How to Disable Security Questions in Windows 11

 - Not Configured / Disabled: This keeps the security questions turned on.

-Click OK and restart your computer to apply the changes.
+Click OK, then restart your computer to make the change stick.

 Method 2Using the Registry Editor (All Versions)